Hackyeahh/CISC-351-Group-10/README.md

 Command to make a virtual environment: `python -m venv env`

+#Note data-processing is the main jupyter file containing all the reproducable code and results.

 ## Steps to reproduce

 1. Clone this github repository on your local machine